iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 Parameters relevant to the workflow itself are:
 - `run_identification` - set to true to obtain identification challenge output.
 Specifying any other value will throw an error.
 - `run_differential` - set to true to obtain differential challenge output.
 Specifying any other value will throw an error.
-- `mode` - whether to run to obtain identification ("identification") or differential ("differential") challenge output.
-   Specifying any other value will throw an error.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/
 - `output_file` - name of the output file for the current run ending with .bed if running identification and .tsv if running differential
 - `genome_file` - absolute path from the DaPars folder to the input GTF annotation file can be obtained by replacing `path_to`